 Alfa has performed throughout 26 states and her native Philippines, making radio and television appearances along the way [See list of Venues Played].
 Some notable shows include supporting Shawn Mendes, Sam Smith, and Howie Day at the Valley View Casino Center’s VIP room in 2014, 2015, and 2016, headlining the NAMM Grand Plaza Stage with her band in 2016, a 2-night sold-out run opening for Us the Duo at the Troubadour in Los Angeles, opening for Marc Cohn at The Canyon in Santa Clarita in 2018, and supporting Philippine Star Magic artists (Sam Milby, KC Concepcion, Piolo Pascual) at a sold-out Avery Fisher Hall (Lincoln Center) in NYC.
 In November 2018, Alfa participated in Icelandic artist Ragnar Kjartansson’s three-day performance exhibit, Romantic Songs of the Patriarchy at the historic Women’s Building in San Francisco.

-Over the years, Alfa has grown to love making captivating videos to accompany her music, and the 2019 single, Bean Song (My Solace) features a lyric video that is Alfa’s love letter to her adopted city, Los Angeles.
-The song has 124,000 Spotify streams and counting in just four months.
-Meanwhile, Blue’s dark comedy tale of first-dates-gone-bad has garnered 33,000 views on YouTube.
+Over the years, Alfa has grown a repertoire of high-quality music videos to accompany her songs, and the 2019 single, Bean Song (My Solace) features a lyric video that is Alfa’s love letter to her adopted city, Los Angeles.
+The song has 137,000 Spotify streams and counting in just four months.
+Meanwhile, Blue’s dark comedy tale of first-dates-gone-bad has garnered 34,000 views on YouTube.
 Other music videos feature pre-school students singing the poignant song Fool’s Gold, an upbeat run-around at Burbank’s IKEA - filmed entirely on a cell phone - for the song Bare Feet, and a gigantic costumed pillow fight for the song War!

 Alfa is classically trained on violin and piano, having played with the Children’s Orchestra Society in Long Island, NY during her youth.
 Her first music teacher (and math tutor) was concert pianist Dr. Raul Sunico.
 Alfa was raised on a hefty dose of classical music and Filipino folk songs from her early years on the island of Mindanao, but came to love pop when she discovered Mariah Carey and Boyz II Men in middle school in New Jersey.
 Alfa taught herself guitar at the age of 13 and ukulele at the age of 22, and now enjoys teaching music to children in the L.A. area.
 She also directs the Sunset & Sounds live music program at Hotel Indigo in downtown L.A.